What areas do you serve?

 How long does window tint last?

 The lifespan of window tint depends heavily on the type of film and the quality of installation.
 Professional-grade ceramic and carbon films typically last 10 years or more without fading, bubbling, or peeling.
 Lower-quality dyed films may begin to discolor or bubble within a few years, especially under the intense Panhandle sun.
 Proper installation in a controlled environment is critical — poorly installed tint fails far sooner regardless of film quality.
-All of our installations use professional-grade films backed by manufacturer warranties.
+We install LLumar Elite IRX and CTX ceramic films, both built specifically for the heat and UV exposure of climates like the Texas Panhandle.

 Does paint correction damage my clear coat?